-The Civil Partnership Act 2004 (CPA 2004) came into force on 5th December 2005.
-The legislation enables same-sex couples to form legally recognised civil partnerships.
+The CPA 2004 enables same and opposite sex couples to form legally recognised civil partnerships.
 Civil partners assume many legal rights and responsibilities for each other.
 Many of these rights and responsibilities are the same as those enjoyed by married couples.

 The CPA 2004 makes amendments to other statutes including the Children Act 1989, the Adoption and Children Act 2002 enable a civil partner to acquire parental responsibility and to ensure that the definition of a “child of the family” includes civil partners.
-A civil partner is also entitled to apply for Residency or Contact Order.
+A civil partner is also entitled to apply for a Child Arrangements Order.

 The CPA 2004 allows for civil partners to apply for Non-Molestation Orders and Occupation Orders and civil partners can claim discrimination on the grounds of their civil partnership.

 The civil partnership is formed on signing the register rather than the exchange of vows.
-The requirements to form a valid civil partnership are similar to marriages save that civil partners must be the same sex.
-Further, non-consummation and venereal disease grounds are not included in the grounds for the annulment of a civil partnership as they are in a marriage between different sex couples.
+The requirements to form a valid civil partnership are the same to marriages.

 For the dissolution of a same sex marriage, adultery is only relevant if it is sexual intercourse with someone of the opposite sex outside of marriage.
 Adultery is not a ground for the dissolution of same or opposite sex civil partnerships.
 For more helpful information on the comparison between marriages and civil partnerships please go to The Government Equalities Office website where you will find a table outlining these. https://www.gov.uk/government/publications/marriage-and-civil-partnership-in-england-and-wales

 CALL NOW 020 3811 2894 for an initial discussion.